 How to Handle Objections in 6 Easy Steps

 Many salespeople think of objections as a bad thing, but that's missing the big picture.
 If your prospect raises an objection, that's not necessarily a bad thing.
 At the very least, they are interested enough to engage in conversation with you, instead of politely smiling and saying they're not interested.

 Listen to the Objection Before Handling It

-Don't jump all over the prospect as soon as he says, “But what about...?”
-Give him a chance to explain exactly what's bothering him.
-Don't just tune him out, either; listen.
-You can pick up some really valuable clues from the way a prospect phrases objections.
+Don't jump all over the prospect as soon as he or she says, “But what about...?”
+Give him or her a chance to explain exactly what is bothering them.

 Say It Back to the Prospect

-When you're sure the prospect is done talking, look thoughtful for a moment and then repeat back the gist of what he's said.
-Saying something like, “I see, so you're concerned about maintenance costs,” is fine.
-This both shows that you were listening and affords the prospect the opportunity to agree or clarify.
+When you're sure the prospect is done talking, look thoughtful for a moment and then repeat back the gist of what they've said.
+Say something like, “I see that you're concerned about maintenance costs.
+Is that the case?”
+This shows that you were listening and affords the prospect the opportunity to agree or clarify.
 If the prospect responds, “It's not so much the cost I'm worried about as the downtime” then you can address (hopefully resolve) that issue

 Explore the Reasoning